bright/new-www/content/faqs/what-is-bright-inventions-experience-in-building-healthtech-solutions.md

 ---
 layout: faqs
 faqs_id: healthcare software development 1
-name: What is Bright Invention's experience in building HealthTech solutions?
+name: What is Bright Inventions' experience in building HealthTech solutions?
 slug: bright-inventions-experience-in-building-healthtech
-question: What is Bright Invention's experience in building HealthTech solutions?
+question: What is Bright Inventions' experience in building HealthTech solutions?
 answer: With over a decade of experience in the market, Bright Inventions has partnered with startups and SMEs representing the healthcare industry.
 We built a successful pregnancy app for the German market, supported the Israeli